Integrity and

 expression.

-You can sometimes diminish your attention to
+can sometimes diminish your attention to the precise meanings of words in

-the precise meanings of words in poetry and music and enjoy the range of their
+poetry and music and appreciate the range of their suggested meanings and the

 cause you to experience confusion or suffering.

-Being casual or unconcerned does not allow you to disregard the manners
+Being casual or unconcerned does not allow you to disregard the manners of

-Every word that you say and everything that you seem to express can be
+and everything that you seem to express can be perceived in ways that you

-perceived in ways that you cannot imagine by someone who does not know you well.
-Whatever another
+cannot imagine by someone who does not know you well.

-person thinks that you mean can be thought about you.
+mean can be thought about you.

 4 You

-should know that you’re not obliged to talk about any particular subject or
+need to know that you’re not obliged to talk about any particular subject or

-Personal expression is always a personal
+idea.
+Personal expression is always a personal choice.

 When you converse with more than one person